UK Ancestry Visa – Application & Requirements

 Take professional advice on your case to understand your options to challenge the Home Office’s decision, or whether a new application or a different immigration route would be appropriate in your circumstances.

 When applying for entry clearance on the UK ancestry route, you should be granted leave for 5 years.
-You can also apply to extend this visa from within the UK for a further 5 years.
+At the end of this term, you can apply to extend your visa from within the UK for a further 5 years.
+To be eligible to apply to extend a UK ancestry visa, you must be able to show that:

-• you are working or have been actively seeking work in the UK
+a. you are working or have been actively seeking work in the UK

-• you have been able to adequately maintain and accommodate yourself, together with any dependants, and can continue to do so without recourse to public funds
+b. you have been able to adequately maintain and accommodate yourself, together with any dependants, and can continue to do so without recourse to public funds

-• there are no general grounds for refusal.
+c. there are no general grounds for refusal.

-When applying to extend a UK ancestry visa, you are not required to show continuous employment or self-employment throughout your initial 5-year stay in the UK, although you must continue to be able to work, and intend to seek and take employment.
+When applying to extend a UK Ancestry visa, you are not required to show continuous employment or self-employment throughout your initial 5-year stay in the UK, although you must continue to be able to work, and intend to seek and take employment.
 This means that even if you are currently out of work, your application for an extension to stay in the UK may still be granted, provided you can show that you are genuinely looking for work.

-To extend a UK ancestry visa, you will need to submit an online application prior to expiry of your current visa, together with your documentation in support.
+To apply for an extension, you will need to submit an online application prior to expiry of your current visa, together with your documentation in support.
 If you are looking to extend your visa, your partner or child’s visa will not automatically extend at the same time.
 This means that they must also apply for a visa extension, where they can either apply to extend their visa at the same time or any time before their existing visa expires.
 If they do not extend their own visas, these will be valid until their original end date.

 When applying for an extension of stay on this route, you and any dependants will each be asked to provide supporting documentation and to make an appointment at a UK Visa and Citizenship Application Services (UKVCAS) service point to re-enrol your biometric information.
 You can upload any documents in support of your application into the online service or have this scanned at your UKVCAS appointment.